 - 1.1 The King's (The Cathedral) School is committed to developing, maintaining, and supporting an inclusive culture and environment for the benefit of all its pupils and employees.
-The school recognises the positive effect on mental health and wellbeing of an inclusive school where all members of the King's school family are treated with dignity and respect and where quality of opportunity and provision are equally accessible to all members of our community regardless of gender, religious persuasion or ethnicity. - 1.2 The principles of equality, diversity and inclusion are at the heart of our school life, and The King's (The Cathedral) School expects all employees, pupils, parents/carers and members of the wider school community to be treated equitably and with respect.
+The school recognises the positive effect on mental health and wellbeing of an inclusive school where all members of the King's school family are treated with dignity and respect and where quality of opportunity and provision are equally accessible to all members of our community regardless of gender, religious belief or ethnicity. - 1.2 The principles of equality, diversity and inclusion are central to the School's theologically rooted vision and at the heart of our school life.
+The King's (The Cathedral) School expects all employees, pupils, parents/carers and members of the wider school community to be treated equitably and with respect.